Is real estate registered/does a reliable register of land ownership exist? Are transfers of title recorded? Is title insurance common?

 Since the land registry records are not entirely up to date, due diligence should include an investigation of the cadastral registers.

-Although title insurance is not yet available in the Croatian market, some foreign insurance companies are offering it to foreign investors.
-Title insurance is expected to be available in the Croatian market soon.
+Although title insurance is not yet available in the Croatian market (from Croatian insurers), some foreign insurance companies are offering it mainly to foreign investors.
+Title insurance has become quite common in commercial real estate transactions involving potentially problematic title issues.

 All real estate (with the exception of underground structures) is registered in the Cadastral Register.
 This is administered by special 'cadastral offices', which are each responsible for their own district.
 The Cadastral Register contains general information about real estate, including: